JustusHenseler/covariance-estimation-portfolio-optimization/README.md

 - Implements a rolling window approach for genuine out-of-sample performance evaluation of covariance estimators in terms of portfolio optimiziation.

 ## Future Enhancements
+- Convert the project into Python to make it more accessible.
+- Replace MTP2 MATLAB estimator with Python package.
 - More flexible benchmarks, i.e. alternatives to GMV portfolios, such as the full Markowitz portfolio with adjustable return level
 - Include more estimators for comparison
 - Allow for more flexible inclusion of different asset return data